Christybmoncy/Spacefied/README.md

-Spacefied
+SPACEIFIED
-Spacefied is a dynamic and engaging web application that brings the wonders of space exploration and discovery to users.
+Spaceified is a dynamic and engaging web application that brings the wonders of space exploration and discovery to users.
 Built with HTML, CSS, and JavaScript, this project offers an interactive experience for space enthusiasts.

 Features
 Interactive Design: A visually captivating interface designed with CSS animations and transitions.